Kiron

 While I'm no longer present to ask these questions, the answers will undoubtedly influence the future versions of this feature.

-Refer to the final designs presented below.
+Refer to the final designs below.

 What would I do better?